BENQI Price Down 2.9% Over Last 7 Days (QI)

-BENQI (QI) traded 2.6% higher against the U.S. dollar during the 1 day period ending at 9:00 AM ET on September 27th.
-One BENQI coin can currently be bought for approximately $0.0101 or 0.00000050 BTC on cryptocurrency exchanges.
-In the last seven days, BENQI has traded down 2.9% against the U.S. dollar.
-BENQI has a market capitalization of $29.67 million and $1.73 million worth of BENQI was traded on exchanges in the last 24 hours.
+BENQI (QI) traded 2.6% higher against the US dollar during the 24 hour period ending at 8:00 AM E.T. on September 30th.
+Over the last seven days, BENQI has traded down 2.9% against the US dollar.
+One BENQI coin can currently be purchased for approximately $0.0092 or 0.00000047 BTC on popular exchanges.
+BENQI has a market cap of $27.22 million and $1.73 million worth of BENQI was traded on exchanges in the last day.

 - Tarality (TARAL) traded 11.3% lower against the dollar and now trades at $0.0008 or 0.00000004 BTC.